RespiraWorks/Ventilator/software/utils/rpi_config/README.md

    * set time zone and disable `first run wizard`
    * Click 'SAVE'
    * Click 'WRITE'
+   * Important: you must wait until you get the message from the RPi Imager that you can remove the SD card before doing so.
+(There is an extra process that runs after it gets to 100% - if you eject or remove the card too early, the configuration information won't be written successfully).
-* Once the card is writted, remove it and plug it into the RPi, then power it on.
+* Once the card is written, remove it and plug it into the RPi, then power it on.
+* If you have a screen attached, the RPi configurator will run on the first boot, and ask you to re-set a lot of the configuration you already entered in the Imager.
+You can click 'CANCEL' and close this window without going through any of the settings.
 * Once it is booted, you should be able to *ssh* into the RasPi from another machine by running `ssh admin@rw-ventilator` (or whatever host name you gave it).
 Otherwise, you can find out*RPi*'s IP address with `ifconfig` and then you can reach it as `ssh admin@IP_ADDRESS`.
 If you had logged into another instance with the same hostname, you may need to clear the old credentials with `ssh-keygen -R rw-ventilator.local`.

 ## Automatic setup